-In this section, we report approximate running times for training and testing, under both the appearance and contextual class models.
-All experiments are conducted on an 2x Intel Xeon E5504 Quad-core 2.00 GHz processor, with average image size of $270 \times 250$ pixels.
-Learning of appearance models requires computing SIFT/DCT features, which takes about 800/20 ms per image, respectively.
+In this section we report approximate running times for training and testing, under both the appearance and contextual class models.
+All experiments are conducted on an 2x Intel Xeon E5504 Quad-core 2.00GHz processor, with average image size of $270 \times 250$ pixels.
+Learning of appearance models requires computing SIFT/DCT features, which takes about 800/20ms per image respectively.
 Given these features, 512 component Gaussian mixture models are learned from 100 training images in about 3 minutes per class, using the hierarchical approach of [55].
-For testing, computing the likelihood of a given image requires about 50 ms per class.
+For testing, computing the likelihood of a given image requires about 50ms per class.
 These likelihoods serve as features for the contextual models.
-A 42-component Dirichlet mixture model, learned from 100 training images, with 800 SMNs per image, requires about 2 minutes to learn.
-During testing, it takes about 30 ms to compute the likelihood of an image under each contextual class model.
+A 42 component Dirichlet mixture model, learned from 100 training images, with 800 SMNs per image, requires about 2 minutes to learn.
+During testing, it takes about 30ms to compute the likelihood of an image under each contextual class model.

-9 COMPARISON WITH PREVIOUS WORK
+IX.
+COMPARISON WITH PREVIOUS WORK

-In this section, we compare the proposed contextual recognition with existing solutions to scene classification and image retrieval.
+In this section we compare the proposed contextual recognition with existing solutions to scene classification and image retrieval.

-9.1 Scene Classification
+A. Scene Classification

 Given the posterior probabilities of (7), MPE scene classification can be implemented by application of Bayes rule.
-This consists of assigning image I, of SMN $\pi$ , to the scene class y of largest posterior $P{Y|\Pi}(y|\pi)$ .
-Table 4 compares the resulting classification accuracies for N15, N13, and N8, with those of many methods in the literature.
+This consists of assigning image $\mathcal{I}$ , of SMN $\pi$ , to the scene class yof largest posterior $P{Y|\Pi}(y|\pi)$ .
+Table IV compares the resulting classification accuracies for N15, N13, and N8, with those of many methods in the literature.
 A number of observations can be made from the table.
-First, contextual modeling achieves the best results on all three data sets.
+First, contextual modeling achieves the best results on all three datasets.
 Its performance is quite superior to that of topic discovery models (LDA [26], pLSA [7], [37]), of which only [7] is remotely competitive.
-Even so, the classification rates of the latter (72.7 percent on N15, 74.7 percent on N13, and 82.5 percent on N8) are well below those of the former (77.2, 80.86, and 85.6 percent).
-Somewhat closer to this (74.8 percent on N15, 74.7 percent on N13) is the performance of SVMs with the bag-of-words representation
+Even so, the classification rates of the latter (72.7% on N15, 74.7% on N13, and 82.5% on N8) are well below those of the former (77.2%, 80.86%, and 85.6%).
+Somewhat closer to this (74.8% on N15, 74.7% on N13) is the performance of SVMs with the bag-of-words representation (BoW).
+Note, however, that these require much higher dimensional spaces, e.g. a 400 visual-word vocabulary [25], and storage of a number of support vectors that grows with the number of classes and training examples.
+Contextual modeling has lower dimensionality, lower complexity, and achieves a higher classification accuracy.
+Also reported is a baseline with discriminative learning [40] where an SVM classifier is applied to the vector of outputs of the appearance classification performance on all datasets.